Your next Zoom presentation is a week away. And your mind is racing.

 Step 3: Click Share Screen on your Zoom account and choose the browser with the Piktochart link.

-Ready to deliver your presentation and own the Zoom?
+Ready to deliver your presentation?